What is Outpatient Counseling?

 The outpatient therapy department is licensed by the State of New Jersey.

-Naomi Jones, Ph.D., Director of Clinical & Intake Services
+Naomi Jones, Ph.D., Senior Director of Outpatient Services

 A licensed clinical psychologist, Dr. Naomi Jones specializes in the treatment of children and adolescents with disruptive behaviors, traumatic experiences, and anxiety disorders.
 She has nearly two decades of experience conducting psychological assessments and providing therapeutic interventions in various settings including juvenile detention, medical hospital, residential care, and outpatient services.